-1.2.3 Strategies to deliver an integrated network of prosperous regional communities has raised incomes and living standards for all Objectives Strate gies Aspirational targets An integrated network of prosperous regional towns and communities with strong En rough the establishment of a Peel Economic and nployment Alliance, we will work with the Shire of urray to: • By 2050, the Shire of Murray's population will have increased to 58,000. service links to a vibrant regional city hub is in place. a. drive the planning and development of Peel Business Park Nambeelup in partnership with key stakeholders.
-By 2050, the Shire of Murray's local economy will have continued to b. address environmental issues associated with water quality, waterways protection, biodiversity, drainage and climate change impacts to ensure economic development is sustainable. grow at a sustained rate.
-C. identify and implement strategies to maximise the West Pinjarra Industrial Park. d. ensure synergies are in place between West Mundijong, Cardup and West Pinjarra industrial parks and Peel Business Park Nambeelup. e. identify, develop and implement strategies aimed at diversifying employment opportunities and retaining residents in Shire of Murray towns and communities. f. streamline planning and approvals processes to ensure housing construction and industry development meet Perth and Peel@3.5 million employment self-sufficiency targets. g. drive the establishment of the Murray Regional Equestrian Centre.
+1.2.3 Strategies to deliver an integrated network of prosperous regional communities has raised incomes and living standards for all Objectives Strategies Aspirational targets Aspirational targets By 2050, the Shire of Murray's population will have increased to 58,000.
+By 2050, the Shire of Murray's local economy will have continued to grow at a sustained rate. parks and Peel Business Park Nambeelup. e. identify, develop and implement strategies aimed at diversifying employment opportunities and retaining residents in Shire of Murray towns and communities. f. streamline planning and approvals processes to ensure housing construction and industry development meet Perth and Peel@3.5 million employment self-sufficiency targets. g. drive the establishment of the Murray Regional Equestrian Centre.